dwyl/hits/README.md

 It may seem _odd_ that a brand new application has _failing_ tests, but if you read the assertions, it makes perfect sense.
-Also, it's a _good_ thing that Phoenix is encouraging us to practice TDD by making tests pass.
+Also, it's a _good_ thing that Phoenix is encouraging us to practice TDD by making tests _pass_.

 > _**Note**: if you are new to or rusty on TDD, we wrote a beginner's tutorial_: